hski-github/spotfire-sankey-diagram/README.md

 Spotfire mods visualization for Sankey diagram resp.
 Alluvial diagrams in Spotfire.

-Visualize many-to-many relationships between two or more categories or change of categories over time.
+Visualize relationships between two or more categories or change of categories over time.

 Sankey diagrams are visualizations used to show a flow from one set of values to another.
 Sankeys are best used when you want to show a many-to-many mapping between two or more categories (e.g. product categories, vendors and distribution channel) or multiple paths through a set of stages resp. change of categories over time (e.g. shift of votes over the last elections).